VladimirMakaev/cqrs-journey-doc/Journey_03_OrdersBC.markdown

 The following sections discuss these questions.

-### How Do You Limit Delivering a Command To a Single Recipient?
+### How do you limit delivering a command to a single recipient?

 This discussion assumes you that you have a basic understanding of the differences between Windows Azure Service Bus queues and topics.
 For an